What Is a Bankruptcy Trustee?

 In Australia, there are two types of Bankruptcy Trustees.

-The Official Trustee is part of the Australian Financial Security Authority, the Government agency for dealing with bankruptcy.
+The Official Trustee is part of the Australian Financial Security Authority, the Government agency for dealing with Bankruptcy.
 The Official Trustee is often referred to as the Trustee of last resort and primarily administers bankruptcies with little or no assets.
-Often where the Official Trustee identifies a bankrupt administration under its control has assets or requiring investigations, the administration will be transferred to a Registered Trustee.
+Often, where the Official Trustee identifies a bankrupt administration under its control has assets or requires investigations, the administration will be transferred to a Registered Trustee.

-A Registered Trustee is an accountant that has satisfied the Official Trustee they have the requisite knowledge and skills to administer a bankrupt estate and has been licenced accordingly.
+A Registered Trustee is an accountant who has satisfied the Official Trustee.
+They have the requisite knowledge and skills to administer a bankrupt estate and have been licenced accordingly.

-It is essential you deal only with the Official Trustee or a Licenced Registered Trustee.
+It would be best to deal only with the Official Trustee or a Licenced Registered Trustee.

 What Are Bankruptcy Trustees’ Duties?

 To fully understand what a bankruptcy trustee is and their responsibilities and role during the bankruptcy process, you must be aware of the bankruptcy estate concept.
-When a bankruptcy case is submitted, a bankruptcy estate is established that includes all the debtor’s property.
+A bankruptcy estate includes all the debtor’s property when a bankruptcy case is submitted.
 The bankruptcy estate is considered a separate legal entity from the debtor.

 How a Bankruptcy Trustee Can Help